A combined bachelor’s/master’s degree provides students with a number of distinct advantages:

 - Students are encouraged to discuss interest in the combined program with their advisor during the junior year to make sure they are well positioned to gain maximum benefit from the program.

 - Admission decisions are made on academic performance that includes undergraduate GPA.
-It is expected that students will have a 3.5 GPA.
+Students are required to submit a statement of purpose and two letters of recommendation, as well as have a 3.5 GPA.

 - Undergraduate students can use 400 level courses to fulfill Master’s level requirements while they are still registered as undergraduates, but once their undergraduate degree has been conferred, they must register for 600+ level courses.